 The ad blocker and anti-tracker feature relies on open source content-filtering software and related adware block lists.
 When this feature is enabled, the VPN blocks domains associated with advertising, tracking or hosting malicious code via specially configured DNS servers.

 There are two common ways to activate ad blocking.
 The first one is as simple as toggling this feature on or off.
-NetShield by ProtonVPN* and CyberSec by NordVPN* are good examples of such a smooth in-app control over this feature.
+NetShield by ProtonVPN* and CyberSec/Threat Protection by NordVPN* are good examples of such a smooth in-app control over this feature.

 The second way to enable ad blocking is by configuring it within your account rather than the app.
-R.O.B.E.R.T. by Windscribe* is a tool that offers a more sophisticated level of control over ad blocking.
+This option is less user-friendly and is usually abandoned after the initial launch.
+For example, R.O.B.E.R.T. by Windscribe* used to be available only within your account.
+Now it is built into the app.
+It is a tool that offers a more sophisticated level of control over ad blocking.
 You can create your own rules by whitelisting or blacklisting specific domains and IPs as well as activate further ‘house’ lists to block social networks, cryptominers and gambling sites.

 MAC, Time & Location Spoofing

 One of the basic rationales for using a VPN service is to ‘mask’ your location and thus ‘trick’ websites and online services into ‘believing’ that you are somewhere else.
 VPN services achieve this primarily by assigning your connection a different IP address.
 But in the world of advanced fingerprinting and state-of-the-art online tracking the IP address is a largely insignificant piece of your online profile.